-In accordance with section 335 of the LG Act, the General Manager has the following functions:
+In accordance with section 335 of the Act, the General Manager has the following functions:

-- to conduct the day-to-day management of the Council in accordance with the strategic plans, programs, strategies and policies of the Council - to implement, without undue delay, lawful decisions of the elected Council, - to advise the Mayor and the governing body on the development and implementation of the strategic plans, programs, strategies and policies of the Council - to advise the Mayor and the governing body on the appropriate form of community consultation on the strategic plans, programs, strategies and policies of the Council and other matters related to the Council - to prepare, in consultation with the Mayor and the governing body, the Council's community strategic plan, community engagement strategy, resourcing strategy, delivery program, operational plan and annual report - to ensure that the Mayor and other Councillors are given timely information and advice and the administrative and professional support necessary to effectively discharge their functions - to exercise any of the functions of the governing body that are delegated by the elected Council to the General Manger - to appoint staff in accordance with organisational structure determined under Chapter 11 of the LG Act and the resources approved by the elected Council - to direct and dismiss staff - to implement the Council's workforce management strategy - any other functions that are conferred or imposed on the General Manager by or under the LG Act or any other legislation
+- to conduct the day-to-day management of the Council in accordance with the strategic plans, programs, strategies and policies of the Council; - to implement, without undue delay, lawful decisions of the elected Council; - to advise the Mayor and the governing body on the development and implementation of the strategic plans, programs, strategies and policies of the Council; - to advise the Mayor and the governing body on the appropriate form of community consultation on the strategic plans, programs, strategies and policies of the Council and other matters related to the Council; - to prepare, in consultation with the Mayor and the governing body, the Council's Community Strategic

+- Plan, Community Engagement

+Strategy, Resourcing Strategy,

+Delivery Program which

+incorporates the Operational Plan

+and the Annual Report;

+- to ensure that the Mayor and other Councillors are given timely information, advice and the administrative and professional support necessary to effectively discharge their functions;

+- to exercise any functions of the governing body that are delegated by the elected Council to the General Manager;

+- to direct and dismiss staff;

+- to implement the Council's Workforce Management Strategy;

+- any other function that are conferred or imposed on the General Manager by or under the Act or any other legislation

 The General Manager provides the link between the elected Council and its staff.
 While all council staff have a duty to carry out Council decisions, they are responsible to the General Manager, not the Councillors.
-Individual councillors cannot direct staff in their day-to-day activities.
+Individual Councillors cannot direct staff in their day-to-day activities.
 However, this is counter balanced by the responsibility of the General Manager to provide information, guidance and support to Councillors to make good decisions.